 There are countless community gardens throughout Ypsilanti and Washtenaw County!
 For the complete list of community gardens near you, click here!

-Although Growing Hope does not manage these gardens, we do provide gardening support to gardens that have sign-up to be Growing Gardens Members.
+Although Growing Hope does not manage these gardens, we have provided gardening support to many in the past.
 Several of these gardens have gone through Growing Hope’s Garden Leadership Training.
 Many of these groups offer plots for community members to garden and are a great opportunity to get to know neighbors, learn more about gardening and have access to space for growing that people might not have otherwise.
 Each garden is set up different and they are not all plot-rental or communal gardens.
 Please email the garden steward listed under each community garden for more information.